10 Tips for Improving Interpersonal Communication Skills

 - Listen actively.
 Have you ever been involved in a conversation where you can tell the other person is thinking about something else or isn’t even hearing what you’re saying?
 Don’t be that person.
 Let the speaker know you are connecting with them by nodding or responding when they ask a question.
 Keep your focus on the conversation at hand.

 - Maintain eye contact.
 Part of active listening is maintaining good eye contact.
-By doing so, you avoid being distracted by what is going on around you and you give the speaker non-verbal acknowledgement that you are listening.
+By doing so, you avoid being distracted by what is going on around you and you give the speaker non-verbal acknowledgment that you are listening.
 It’s okay to look away once in a while; staring intently at the person you’re speaking with can make that person uncomfortable.

 - Be aware of your body language.
 Without saying a word, you can speak volumes with your body language.
 Are your arms crossed?
 You aren’t open to another person’s idea.
 Are your hands on your hips?
 You’re being defensive.
 Be aware of what you are physically doing while you’re listening and speaking.